sjberry/buildit/README.md

 Even though the first included file would be found in both imports, it will not be re-included with the second import.
 Also note that the indentation of the ```@import``` statement will match the block-level indentation of all the files matched to that import rule.

-I'll eventually support a more RegExp oriented file matching pattern to make exluding files easier.
+I'll eventually support a more RegExp oriented file matching pattern to make excluding files easier.

 ##LOAD